 If you have a normal MCV, it means that your red blood cells are normal in size.
 You can have a normal MCV and still be anemic if there are too few red blood cells or if other RBC indices are abnormal.
 This is called normocytic anemia.

 Normocytic anemia occurs when the red blood cells are normal in size and hemoglobin content, but there are too few of them.
 This can be caused by:

 - a prosthetic heart valve

 - a tumor

 - a chronic disease, such as a kidney disorder or endocrine disorder

 - aplastic anemia

-- a blood infection or sepsis
+- a blood infection